SparklySpencer/hello-GitHub/README.md

 # hello-world
-following the github tutorial
+Fllowing the github tutorial.
-Following the instructions: Write a bit about myself - I am an aspiring software engenieer
+Following the instructions: "Write a bit about myself" -- Im an aspiring software engenieer.